joshbeckman/notes/blog/_posts/2023-12-14-returning-to-kagi.md

 - search
 ---

 Started paying for the [Kagi](https://kagi.com) starter plan again.
+It's now half the price at $5/mo.

 I previously wrote about [considering Kagi here](/blog/considering-kagi), but I'm returning because the search results are just better\.
 And I want something like Kagi to succeed\.